ranfysvalle02/blog-drafts/llm-agg.md

 2. `$group`: This stage groups input documents by a specified identifier expression and applies the accumulator expression(s) to each group.
 We're grouping by `transactions.symbol` and calculating the `buyValue` and `sellValue` for each group.

 3. `$project`: This stage reshapes each document in the stream by renaming, adding, or removing fields, as well as creating computed values and sub-documents.
-We're projecting the `symbol` and `returnOnInvestment` (calculated by subtracting `buyValue` from `sellValue`) fields.
+We're projecting the `symbol` and `netGain` (calculated by subtracting `buyValue` from `sellValue`) fields.

 4. `$sort`: This stage reorders the document stream by a specified sort key.
-We're sorting the documents by `returnOnInvestment` in descending order.
+We're sorting the documents by `netGain` in descending order.

 ### Supercharge Investment Analysis with MongoDB and CrewAI